KickSuch/aframe-extras/src/controls/README.md

   + **trackpad-controls**: Trackpad-based movement.
 - **checkpoint-controls**: Move to checkpoints created with the `checkpoint` component. *Not included by default with `movement-controls`, but may be added as shown in examples.*
 - **nipple-controls**: Virtual joysticks for rotation and movement on touch devices.
 This is using the [nipplejs](https://github.com/yoannmoinet/nipplejs) library.
+- **room-scale-movement-stabilizer**: For room-scale VR, stops camera movement when walking around your play space.
+- **room-scale-movement-adjuster**: For room-scale VR, simulates the movement from camera to the rig when walking around your play space.

 For the Cardboard button, this was tested and working on both Chrome Android and Safari iPhone with aframe 1.4.2.
 On iPhone you need `≤a-scene vr-mode-ui="cardboardModeEnabled:true">` for the VR button to show up.